shawnmflemingc/faq/gcpceags.md

 Create a hostname.properties file in `%Install%\ArcGIS\Server\framework\etc` and put a single line `hostname=interface.domain.com` https://enterprise.arcgis.com/en/server/latest/deploy/windows/multiple-nic-cards-dns-entries.htm

+Note this option does not require a fully qualified hostname and can just use the server name.

 ## Steps to have the certificates recreated

 1. Stop ArcGIS Server service